 The results from this study will update flood information obtained from previous studies.
-Almost all properties identified in this study as flood affected have previously been identified as flood affected.
-Overall, there is a slight reduction in the number of properties identified.
-Studies show that an actual flood event, rather than a flood planning notation on a Planning Certificate, is more likely to have an effect on property values.
+Most properties identified in this study as flood affected have previously been identified as subject to some level of flood risk.

+Studies show that an actual flood event, rather than a

+flood planning notation on a Planning Certificate, is more likely to have an effect on property values.